 Post-ceremony family formals are an important part of the wedding day.
 These photos no doubt mean a lot to your family, and will probably be displayed on the walls of your home for generations to come.
 However, family portraits are usually also the most hectic and stressful part of the wedding day!
 Wrangling large groups of excited people can be frustrating and time-consuming.

 To ensure this part of the day goes smoothly and quickly (so you can get to the party!) we suggest keeping your family formal list extremely concise.
 We recommend only including immediate family—parents, siblings, and grandparents.
 This allows us to complete the family formals in 20-30 minutes.
-Then we can move on to bridal party photos and—most importantly—photos of the bride and groom!
+Then we can move on to wedding party photos and—most importantly—photos of the newlyweds!
 Any additional groups that you’d like a photo with (like cousins or friends) can be done at the reception at a relaxed and informal pace.

 7) Don’t do a receiving line after the ceremony

-A receiving line is when the bride and groom greet each wedding guest as they exit the ceremony.
+A receiving line is when the newlyweds greet each wedding guest as they exit the ceremony.
 Although this allows couples to say hi to everyone, it is also a long process!
 Depending on the size of your wedding, a receiving line can easily take 30+ minutes after the ceremony.
 This can eat up most (or all!) of your formal portrait time.

 A better alternative for greeting guests is to visit each table at the reception to say hi.
-This can be done after the bride and groom are finished eating, while everyone else is still in their seats dining.
+This can be done after the couple is finished eating, while everyone else is still in their seats dining.
 This also allows for better photos while you interact with the guests!

 8) Consider a longer break between the ceremony and reception